aofarrel/verbose-fiesta/Terra/BDC_workflowTips.md

 ## Tips and Tricks: Data Access

 ### General DRS tips
-DRS is a standardized, cloud-agnostic methods that is used to access data hosted by the Gen3 platform.
-When data is imported to Terra from Gen3, you will see that genomic files are access via "drs://" (rather than "gs://").
+DRS is a standardized, cloud-agnostic method that is used to access data hosted by the Gen3 platform.
+When data is imported to Terra from Gen3, you will see that genomic files are accessed via "drs://" (rather than "gs://").

 Cromwell will automatically resolve DRS URIs for you (assuming your credentials are up-to-date, see below) but depending on how your inputs are set up, some changes might be necessary, such as if you're using symlinks.
 When working with DRS URIs, sometimes you will want to have your inputs be considered strings rather than file paths.